 As you can probably imagine, many homeowners despise paying for a roof because it offers little enjoyable value as a project.
 Well, besides avoiding getting wet, not having the wood in your house rot, fending off mold and mildew growth, providing energy efficiency, etc.

 Did you know?
 Many homeowners don’t perceive their roofs as something that can offer a quality of living upgrade, like a new hot tub or a big screen TV would.
 This is why so many re-roofing projects get put off until the very last minute! 😉

 Replacement procrastination is one thing, however repairs should be addressed immediately.
 If you know your roof is nearing the end of its life cycle, you can budget for a new one – but repairs might strike when least expected.
 Here is a cost guide on repairs, what they consist of, and what you can expect to pay to get back ‘in the dry.’

-According to RoofingCalc, the average cost most consumers reported paying for a roof repair was between $350 to $1,000, or about $675 for a typical roof repair project.
+The national average cost most consumers reported paying for a minor roof repair was between $350 to $1,000, or about $700 on average for a minor roof repair project.

 As expected, some repairs can cost much lower than the average, requiring only a simple application of caulk or roof cement to seal the source of a leak.

 On the other hand, some roofs can be so badly damaged by storm winds or hail that they require a complete replacement, which could cost as much as $9,000 – $15,000 or more.

 The size of the total roof area to be repaired/replaced will dictate how much the repair will cost.
 Other variables include roof accessibility and pitch, the choice of replacement material, and the amount of labor required based on the scope of the problem.